CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

   parameterization of ice nucleating particle (INP) concentrations.
 This makes the deposition timescale physically dependent on the number of available INPs and the ice crystal size.
+This could be a good approximation at cold temperatures, but should not be used as a sole timescale due to the importance of ice-multiplication processes in warmer temperatures.

 The INP number concentration is estimated as a function of temperature:
 ```math